Kantor012/Product-Catalog/backend/README.md

 -   `/api/users` - Registration, login, and user management
 -   `/api/categories` - Operations on product categories
 -   `/api/recently-added` - Fetching recently added products

-The detailed route structure is defined in the files within the `routes` directory.